Initialize the new PartCAD package in the current folder pc init

 This is what PartCAD (or, at least, its VS Code Extension) is actually for.

-Click Add an assembly file to the current package
+Click Add an assembly file to the current package in the PartCAD Explorer

 view.
 After that select an existing assembly file (*.assy) or enter a